This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 1) College is Expensive

 Financing a college education today can be a big challenge.
 Having written some checks for college I find it handy to have a cold six pack close by.
-According to the College Board, the average tuition, room, and board at a private, nonprofit, four year school for 2014-2015 was $42,419.
-The cost of a public, four year out-of-state school was $32,762.¹ Either way, these are very big numbers.
+According to the College Board, the average tuition and fees at a private, nonprofit, four year school for 2019-2020 was $37,650.
+The cost of a public, four year out-of-state school was $27,020.¹ Either way, these are very big numbers.
 And that is for one child!
 Keep in mind these are also national averages.
 It’s very easy to see prices far in excess of these at private schools in New England.
 Additionally, many recent college graduates have had difficulty finding suitable employment that would reflect having a college degree.
 We’ve all heard stories of college graduates living in their parents’ basement and working part-time as a barista at Starbucks.
 No need to have a four year college degree to do that.
 One reason for this is the continued impact of the Great Recession of 2008-2009.
 This has caused businesses to be very slow to hire.
 When they do hire, they are generally looking for some work experience.
 The sharing economy (Uber, Task Rabbit, etc.) has also changed the demand for full-time labor.
 It looks like a number of folks are free agents now.
 Getting part-time gigs may be the norm for many.

 2) Tax – Free Growth